Mikevela/Fortune-Telling/README.md

 5. You have now made your way to the Fortune Teller where you can now take a fortune with you to embark on!

 # References

-Below are some of the resources I used to aid me while constructing the project:
+Below are some of the resources I used while creating the project:
 - https://www.youtube.com/watch?v=dDMqIhX8pBM
 - https://www.youtube.com/watch?v=VGq6i1CDpdc
 - https://www.youtube.com/watch?v=omd6jSnEK1Q